HenryC423/Angular_ASPNET_Test/README.md

 # Angular_ASPNET_Test
-A workspace to learn angulara with ASP.NET backend
+A workspace to learn angular with ASP.NET backend